nidhiramessur/course-journal/README.md

 learning how to use this application on top of all the other work they have.
 A To Do list for each course would come in handy

-Keeping the scope of the project in mind some we implemented some of the suggestions as is outlined in the functional requirements list below
+Keeping the scope of the project in mind some we implemented some of the suggestions as is outlined in the list below

 -Requirements
-The following Functional requirements were completed as part of this project:
+The following features were completed as part of this project:
 -Signup
 -Login/logout
 -Add a term